Wooden Decks for Inground Swimming Pools: Cost, Types, and More

 How Much Does a Wooden Pool Deck Cost?

 The woods vary in quality, and the price varies with them.
-Overall, you’re looking at shelling out anywhere from $1,000 to $12,000 for your new deck.
-On the low end, that’s $3 per square foot.
-On the high-end you’re looking at around $15 per square foot.
+Overall, you’re looking at shelling out anywhere from $3,000 to $20,000 for your new deck.
+On the low end, that’s around $25 per square foot.
+On the high-end you’re looking closer to $60 per square foot, depending on the wood and labor costs.

 However, let’s say you have a large pool and you want a mahogany deck wrapping all the way around it.
-Then you’re looking at closer to $10,000 and up.
-The cost also depends on whether you’re putting in a deck for an inground or above ground pool with above ground pools requiring more work.
+Then you’re looking at closer to $10,000 to $20,000 or more.
+The cost also depends on whether you’re building for a wood deck around an inground pool or a wooden deck for an above ground pool, with above ground pools requiring more work.

-One piece of advice: This isn’t a DIY project.
-At least not without prior pool decking experience.
+One piece of advice: If you’re planning to build a wooden pool deck, this isn’t something to DIY unless you’ve got real experience.
 If you’re not 100% sure about what you’re doing, leave this one to the pros.

 Wooden Pool Deck Ideas To Try